 - 1 egg (beaten)

 - herbs to season

-Place the lentils and stock in a saucepan and gently simmer until the liquid has been absorbed and the lentils are soft.
-Strain into a sieve and stand to allow excess liquid to drain
+- Place the lentils and stock in a saucepan.
+Gently simmer until the liquid has been absorbed and the lentils are soft.
+Strain in a sieve and stand to allow excess liquid to drain well.

-Whilst the lentils are cooking fry the vegetables until they are starting to turn golden
+- While the lentils are cooking, fry uncooked vegetables until they are starting to soften and turn golden.

-Pour the mixture into a lined and greased 500g loaf tin and bake at GM5 / 190C (fan 180C) for 40–50 minutes until risen, golden brown and firm to the touch.
-Allow to stand for 5 minutes and then turn out
+- Pour the mixture into a lined and greased 500g loaf tin.
+Bake at GM 5 / 190°C (fan 180°C) / 375°F for 40–50 minutes until risen, golden brown and firm to the touch.
+Allow to stand for 5 minutes and then turn out.

 - Serve sliced, or let it cool and fry to use as a burger.

 - This recipe is very adaptable, use whichever vegetables you have.
 It is especially good for using up anything left at the bottom of the fridge.

 - You could also add finely chopped cheese rinds, or any leftover cooked meat.